mantidproject/mantid/docs/source/release/v6.2.0/diffraction.rst

 - :ref:`PolDiffILLReduction <algm-PolDiffILLReduction>` received a number of improvements: changes names of input workspaces to contain polarization information, transmission can be provided as a number or a workspace group, new data averaging option depending on measurement 2theta, option to display all measured points on a scatter plot, new option for self-attenuation treatment using measured tranmission.
+- added a 3mf format file describing the PEARL sample and environment shapes for the P-E press.
+Also fixed a couple of minor issues in the 3mf file format loader used in ref:`LoadSampleEnvironment  <algm-LoadSampleEnvironment>`

 Bugfixes
 ########